 What will likely happen is a combination of more than one of the above, especially if you maintain both a BoS and a Grimoire.
 I went back and forth a lot, and ended up doing a purely handwritten Book of Shadows.
 It didn’t start out that way, but ended that way because I feel like putting your physical handwriting into it makes it more magickal.
 I had to do a lot of work to get over leaving scribbles on the page when I misspelled something, and I confess that I do rewrite pages from time to time.

 If you really hate your handwriting, but still want to do the hard copy version, they’ve started selling typewriters again (I saw one at Michael’s recently).
 I think it’s a really cool compromise because it still takes effort to type with a typewriter since it’s less forgiving of mistakes, which makes it a good half-step between physical and digital.

-Importantly, you will probably not share your Book of Shadows with others, because it is so personal, and you need to protect it magickally.
+Importantly, you will probably not share your Book of Shadows with others, because it is so personal, and you may want to protect it magickally.
+This is especially true if you want to talk it out of the house or live with people who don’t know you’re a witch or don’t support your path.
 A Grimoire, on the other hand, can be shared with others because it’s purely research.

 Spirals, Planners, and Comp Books, Oh My!

 Once you decide on a format, the next step is deciding where to house it.
 If you go purely digital you can use a private blog (WordPress, Tumblr, etc.) or make your “Book of Shadows” posts private and your “Grimoire” posts public.
 I feel like the digital versions are the easiest; maybe that’s also why I feel like they’re the least rewarding.
 If you go hard copy in any combination it’s more work, but I feel like that makes it more rewarding.

 Choosing a place to host my Book of Shadows was the hardest step for me, and I agonized over this decision for weeks at a time.
 Basic options include: